-If the Start time and Stop time are set to the identical time, disinfection is controlled depending on the switching state of the binary input BE17 to be performed daily or on the proarammed day of the week.
+If the Start time and Stop time are set to the identical time, disinfection is controlled depending on the switching state of the bingry input BE17 to be performed daily or on the programmed day of the week.
 Disinfection starts when BE17 = ON, or optionally BE17 = OFF.
 It stops at the latest when the switching state of the binary input next changes.

-When the Disinfection temperature has not been reached before the end of the thermal disinfection cycle, an "Err 3" alarm is generated.
-The alarm is automatically reset when the Disinfection temperature is properly reached during the following thermal disinfection cycle.
+When the Disinfection temperature has not been reached before the end of the thermal disinfection cycle, an "Err 3" error message is generated.
+This error message can also be generated prematurely if the remaining time until the disinfection temperature is reached is shorter than the adjusted Hold time of disinfection temperature.
+The error message is automatically reset when the Disinfection temperature is properly reached during the following thermal disinfection cycle.